-Professor Mary Stuart is Vice Chancellor of the University of Lincoln.
+Professor Mary Stuart CBE is Vice Chancellor of the University of Lincoln.
 She is a graduate of the University of Cape Town and the Open University where she obtained her Doctorate in Social Policy in 1998.
 Her research interests are focussed on life histories, social mobility, higher education students, leadership in 21st Century organisations, place-making, economic and community development.

-Mary has a strong track record in all aspects of University management, having worked in senior roles in three different universities.
+Mary has a strong track record in all aspects of university management, having worked in senior roles in three different universities.
 Since joining Lincoln she has established and grown the first new Engineering School to be created in the UK for more than 20 years (in collaboration with Siemens plc).
-Mary has also successfully led the development of Science provision at Lincoln (including the Schools of Chemistry, Pharmacy and Physics and Mathematics) and has established the Lincoln Institute of Agri-Food Technology, to develop the future of farming and grow our food industry’s competitiveness.
+Mary has also successfully led the development of science provision at Lincoln, including the Schools of Chemistry, Pharmacy, Physics and Mathematics, and has established the Lincoln Institute for Agri-food Technology to develop the future of farming and grow our food industry’s competitiveness.

 Mary is Chair of the Lincoln Cultural and Arts Partnership (LCAP) and the Founding Director of the Greater Lincolnshire Local Enterprise Partnership (GLLEP).
-She is a member of the Greater Lincolnshire Leaders Board, Director of Lincoln Science and Innovation Park (LSIP), Director of Lincolnshire Economic Action Partnership (LEAP) and Chair of the Members of Lincolnshire Educational Trust (LET) and member of the Lincoln UTC.
+She is a member of the Greater Lincolnshire Leaders Board, Director of Lincoln Science and Innovation Park (LSIP), Director of Lincolnshire Economic Action Partnership (LEAP), Chair of the Members of Lincolnshire Educational Trust (LET) and member of the Lincoln UTC.